fischuu/fischuu.github.io/presentations/SlidifyYourPresentations/index.md

 ```

 * The part `use_git = FALSE` might be irritating, but it is needed, as _slidify_ would create otherwise a new git structure within
-   the existing one (what is possible but would lead to far for now.)
+   the existing one (what is possible but would lead too far for now.)

 * Slidify then creates all required files and you are ready to go.